Introduction

 Our Business

-Headquartered in Belfast, we employ over 1,400 people across our global offices in Derry/Londonderry, Letterkenny, New York, London, Dublin and Porto.
+Headquartered in Belfast, we employ over 1,500 people across our global offices in Derry/Londonderry, Letterkenny, New York and Porto.
 FinTrU has been named in the Sunday Times Virgin Atlantic Fast Track 100 in consecutive years due to its outstanding growth.
 In April 2022, FinTrU received the prestigious Queen’s Award for International Trade for ‘Outstanding Continuous Growth’ in overseas sales over the last six years.
+In March 2024, FinTrU was named in the Financial Times' report of the 1000 fastest growing companies in Europe.
+This was the third time in the eight-year history of the annual report that FinTrU placed on the list.

 Our People